jgscott/STA380/README.md

 ### (3) Resampling methods

-The bootstrap and the permutation test; joint distributions; basic moment identities for linear combinations; using the bootstrap to approximate value at risk (VaR).
+The bootstrap and the permutation test; joint distributions; using the bootstrap to approximate value at risk (VaR).

 Scripts:
 - [gonefishing.R](R/gonefishing.R) and [gonefishing.csv](data/gonefishing.csv)